HL7/cds-hooks/input/pagecontent/index.md

 ###### Example Prefetch Template with Simpler FHIRPath

-To prefetch the Medications being prescribing, as well as upcoming appointments, a prefetch template of:
+To prefetch the Medications being prescribed, as well as upcoming appointments, a prefetch template of:

 ```json
 {